S06 E10: Ripple Effects

 I asked Becca from her perspective in both the nonprofit and disability spaces what she thought would make good next steps for Guthy Jackson or any similar organization who finds themselves in such a horrible situation.

 of course, that costs a fee, right?
+But that tends to be

-the go-to solution with any non-profit that ends up with a situation like this.
+the go-to solution with any non-profit that ends up with a situation like this is we're bringing in an external consultant to

 investigate.

-A good example, well, some people might say it's not a good example, but an example that I can think of off the top of my head is a nonprofit called the Preemptive Love Coalition, or that's what they were called before, and I'm blanking on what their new name is, but
+A good example, well, some people might say it's not a good example, but an example that I can think of off the top of my head is a nonprofit called the Preemptive Love Coalition, or that's what they were called before, and I'm blanking on what their new name is.

-there had been reports of kind of emotional and spiritual abuse
+But there had been reports of kind of emotional and spiritual abuse

 within that foundation.